-Up until 2017 the legal responsibility for determining whether an engagement is inside or outside IR35 was with the Worker themselves.
+Up until 2017 the legal responsibility for determining whether an engagement is inside or outside IR35 was with the worker themselves.
 With legislation released in April 2017 that responsibility switched to the End Client.
-This was initially limited to the public sector but will extend to the majority of the private sector from 6th April 2021.

-The liability of an incorrect determination, in back taxes and fines, has also been switched from the Worker to the organisation paying the Worker.
-In many cases this is the Agency unless the Worker is paid directly by the End Client, in which case it sits with them.
+This was initially limited to the public sector but was extended to the private sector in April 2021.
+The liability of an incorrect determination, in back taxes and fines, has also been switched from the worker to the organisation paying the worker.
+In many cases this can be an intermediary recruitment agency, unless the worker is paid directly by the end employer, in which case it sits with them.

-Other changes to the legislation in April 2021

-Small Company Exemption
+- Small company exemption.
 The government proposes to exempt small companies from the off-payroll rules.
-A small company is defined in the Companies Act 2006 as a company which meets two or more of the following criteria:

-- A. annual turnover of not more than £10.2 million - B. balance sheet total of not more than £5.1 million - C. no more than 50 employees

-Right to information on the determination

-HMRC have stated that the Worker will have the right to request information on how the End Client has reached their determination on the Worker's status.
+A small company is defined in the Companies Act 2006 as a company which meets two or more of the following criteria: - i.
+Annual turnover of not more than £10.2 million - ii.
+Balance sheet total of not more than £5.1 million - iii.
+No more than 50 employees - Right to information on the determination.
+HMRC have stated that the worker will have the right to request information on how the end employer has reached their determination on the worker's status.

-How will this affect the Worker?
+After a period of consultation it looks like there will be changes introduced in 2024 which will affect the tax liabilities for recruiters and End Clients.
+However these will not impact you as a contractor.

+What Do You Need to Know?

-Going forward all organisations will have a statutory obligation to determine Workers' status through an assessment process.
+All organisations have a statutory obligation to determine Workers' status through an assessment process.
 The legislation states that all companies must take 'reasonable care' when assessing, simply classifying every role in a 'blanket approach' will not work.
 Workers must also ensure all information passed to the agency and End Client is current and accurate.